SantosZuber-zz/Contacts-App/README.md

 > 5th Step:

 Now, you have to add PHP and MySQL to your PATH.
-[Only for windows] Search for `Edit your system enviroment variables`, now in Advanced, go to Enviroment Variables... now in your System Variables, edit Path, and then add the following routes:
+[Only for windows] Search for 'Edit your system enviroment variables' on the Control Panel, now in Advanced, go to Enviroment Variables... now in your System Variables, edit Path, and then add the following routes:
 <ul>
   <li>C:\xampp\php</li>